What is the future of solar energy in the US?

 The US agency estimates that up to 40% of the country’s electricity needs can be provided by green energy, a significant number in light of the projected 30% demand increase in electricity between 2020 and 2035.

 First, the cost of PV panels has dropped dramatically over the past few decades, making them more affordable for consumers.

 Second, energy panels have become much less expensive to maintain than other forms of power generation, thanks to technological advancements that make it easier to harness the sun’s rays.

-Third, there are no natural gas or coal plants that need to be built or maintained (or replaced) during a time when climate change is making weather patterns unpredictable and dangerous.
+Third, no natural gas or coal plants need to be built or maintained (or replaced) when climate change makes weather patterns unpredictable and dangerous.

 This means that if you want to switch to solar power, your investment will pay off quickly and easily—and you won’t have to worry about any changes in government policy or market demand affecting your bottom line.

 The bottom line is that alternative power sources will continue to fill a growing share of the US’s overall energy consumption.
 And solar energy for the future in particular, with its myriad benefits and ever-improving technology, should see substantial growth.
 In the coming years, we can expect to see more and more green energy panels popping up on rooftops and in fields across the country.